oliverjam/learn-react-testing/README.md

 We'll do a couple of quick unit tests just to make sure your Jest environment is set up correctly and you've got the syntax down.

 Have a look at the `workshop/utils/jadenCase.js` helper function.
-It turns regular strings into philosophical [Jaden Smith tweets](https://twitter.com/officialjaden).
+It turns regular strings into philosophical [Jaden Smith tweets](https://twitter.com/officialjaden) (That Are Formatted With This Strange Capitalisation).

 Create a file in `utils/` called `jadenCase.test.js`, then write two tests: